phaeton2040-AI/phaser-starter-typescript-project/README.md

-Certainly!
-Below is a README.md template for your Phaser game project, incorporating the key points from our conversation.
-Feel free to adjust it to fit your project's specifics or personal preferences.

----

 # Phaser 3 TypeScript Template

 A straightforward, non-overloaded template for developing web-based games using Phaser 3, TypeScript, and Webpack.
 Optimized for simple development and deployment, this template serves as an ideal starting point for your Phaser game projects.